Want To Be A Great “Big-Event Coach” – Three Things That Can Make or Break You

 A dangerous myth athletes hold is that mental toughness means ignoring dangerous and distracting thoughts, anxiety, and self-doubt.
 Many athletes believe that talking about fear makes it real, while trying to push unwanted thoughts and feelings away equals mental toughness.
 Unless they have a strategy for controlling their thoughts and fears, however, this approach is doomed to fail at big events, where the demons are so much bigger!
 This problem increases significantly if athletes are afraid to admit weaknesses to their coach.
 Treating nervousness and self-doubt as being normal at big events allows you to discuss and solve these challenges with the athletes.
 On the other hand, if mentioning these things is taboo, you won’t know until you see them arrive in the form of defensive and tentative behaviors during competition.

 Know the difference between “good quiet” and “bad quiet.”
 You must know how your athletes look when they are ready to perform versus when they are trying to look as if they are ready to perform.
 Knowing the difference is the key to big event coaching, because knowing means that you know when to brake, steer and get out of the way.
-Of course, it isn’t just quiet athletes you need to be able to read.
+Of course, it isn’t just athletes who don’t talk a lot you need to be able to read.
 You also need to know what it means when an athlete laughs with others, does jumping jacks, talks on the cell phone or prays.
 You must know their normal competition routines and ones you are seeing for the first time.

 Big events often bring new behavior, and you must determine if it is good or bad.
 The best way to determine good from bad is to compare with past behavior, which is always the best predictor of future behavior.
 Behavior seen for the first time at an Olympic Games isn’t necessarily a bad thing, but it isn’t always good either.
 If you and the athlete communicate well, it is rarely a problem to ask an athlete how they are doing, especially if that is your normal routine.
 Like athletes, you should always question why you are doing something for the first time at a big event.